-Mapping Early Washington (2020)

-Name of Historic Site: Virginia Avenue Tunnel Study Area

-Site Address: Multiple

-Individual: Brian D. Kraft

-Funding Source: Virginia Avenue Tunnel

-Grant Type: Research Grant Amount: \$10,000

-Approved Project Scope: This project of documenting the city's growth and development in the early 19th century expands upon the existing Mapping Early Washington project, which dates to 2017 and was first funded by a Virginia Avenue Tunnel grant in 2019.
+Mapping Early Washington (2020) - In Progress Virginia Avenue Tunnel Study Area Site Address: Multiple Individual: Brian D. Kraft Funding Source: Virginia Avenue Tunnel Grant Type: Research Grant Amount: \$10,000 Approved Project Scope: This project of documenting the city's growth and development in the early 19th century expands upon the existing Mapping Early Washington project, which dates to 2017 and was first funded by a Virginia Avenue Tunnel grant in 2019.
 Focused on the Virginia Avenue Tunnel Study Area, this grant provides the support to research and include building data related to past tax assessments, and make it more accessible to the public through mapping.
-More information can be found <a href="https://example.com/here/beauty/learning-new-mappin
+More information can be found here.